Frequently Asked Questions

 You may be contacted by Network leadership, the project team, or our Deloitte partners for input via a virtual meeting, in person meeting, email, or survey.
 It is critical to our team that we use quantitative and qualitative information, including the expertise of existing staff within the universities today, to ensure the success of the project.
 If you have questions, feedback, or collaboration ideas, we would love to hear from you.
 Please reach out to the Network project team by emailing us at info@sfbrn.calstate.edu.

 You can stay up to date about the Network through this website, which will be updated with key milestone updates and answers to frequently asked questions.
+In addition, we will be sharing a Monthly Update at the beginning of each month, which will have the latest information about progress and timelines for implementation.
 If you would like to learn more, or submit questions or feedback, please reach out to the SFBRN project team by filling out this anonymous survey.

 SFBRN Scope and Timeline

 Information Technology (IT), Human Resources (HR), and Procurement & Accounts Payable (AP) (P2P) are the administrative areas in-scope for January 2026.
-We are currently assessing sub-functions within these areas to further refine the scope and determine which areas will first be implemented by January 2026.
+Because of the timeline for implementation of the Common Human Resource System (CHRS), a systemwide initiative, the implementation of Human Resources into the Network will be delayed until summer 2026.

-The Network university presidents identified Information Technology, Human Resources, Procurement, and Accounts Payable as functions that presented opportunities to achieve the Network’s vision to enhance efficiency, reduce duplication, and optimize resource allocation.
+The Network university presidents identified Information Technology, Human Resources, Procurement, and Accounts Payable as having back-office functions that presented opportunities to achieve the Network’s vision to enhance efficiency, reduce duplication, and optimize resource allocation.
 Subsets of these functions will be integrated into the Network by January 2026.
+Because of the timeline for implementation of the Common Human Resource System (CHRS), a systemwide initiative, the implementation of Human Resources into the Network will be delayed until a later phase.

 It is important to note that additional functions will also be integrated into the Network in the future as the initiative continues.